| |

 rank it higher than even the celebrated west window of York," says Rickman,

+"which it also exceeds in the number of divisions, having nine lights."
 The window in the north transept was put in by the town as a mark

 of sympathy with their then dean and his wife (Dr. Tait, who afterwards became